RafalGontarskiDev/README-s-files/README.md

 ### 2. **Required Scopes**
    The following OAuth2 scopes are typically required:
-   - `Bookings.ReadWrite.All`: Allows reading and writing to Microsoft Bookings businesses and customers.
+   - `Files.ReadWrite.All`: Allows reading and writing to all file storage containers.

 ### 3. **JSON Configuration Example**